OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/04-Enumerate_Applications_on_Webserver.md

 Second, these applications may be referenced by other web pages and there is a chance that they have been spidered and indexed by web search engines.
 If testers suspect the existence of such **hidden** applications on `www.example.com` they could search using the *site* operator and examining the result of a query for `site: www.example.com`.
 Among the returned URLs there could be one pointing to such a non-obvious application.

 Another option is to probe for URLs which might be likely candidates for non-published applications.
 For example, a web mail front end might be accessible from URLs such as `https://www.example.com/webmail`, `https://webmail.example.com/`, or `https://mail.example.com/`.
 The same holds for administrative interfaces, which may be published at hidden URLs (for example, a Tomcat administrative interface), and yet not referenced anywhere.
-So doing a bit of dictionary-style searching (or “intelligent guessing”) could yield some results.
+So doing a bit of dictionary-style searching (or "intelligent guessing") could yield some results.
 Vulnerability scanners may help in this respect.

-#### Approaches to Address Issue 2 - Non-standard Ports
+### Approaches to Address Issue 2 - Non-standard Ports

 It is easy to check for the existence of web applications on non-standard ports.
 A port scanner such as nmap is capable of performing service recognition by means of the `-sV` option, and will identify http[s] services on arbitrary ports.
 What is required is a full scan of the whole 64k TCP port address space.

 For example, the following command will look up, with a TCP connect scan, all open ports on IP `192.168.1.100` and will try to determine what services are bound to them (only *essential* switches are shown – nmap features a broad set of options, whose discussion is out of scope):

-`nmap –PN –sT –sV –p0-65535 192.168.1.100`
+`nmap –Pn –sT –sV –p0-65535 192.168.1.100`

 It is sufficient to examine the output and look for http or the indication of SSL-wrapped services (which should be probed to confirm that they are https).
 For example, the output of the previous command could look like: